 1/4 cup candied ginger, chopped

 Combine the mashed banana, the eggs, coconut oil, vanilla, pureed dates or brown sugar and combine well.
-Mix in the almond meal, baking soda, cinnamon, coconut flour and the pinch of salt.
+Mix in the almond meal, baking soda, cinnamon, coconut flour and a pinch of salt.
 Gently fold in the walnuts and candied ginger.

-Layer the batter into a low sided buttered baking pan.
+Layer the batter into a low-sided buttered baking pan.